Family Engagement Information & Links

 *Please note that classroom visiting is not allowed during testing.
 Please check the school’s newsletter and/or website for testing dates.

 Celebrations are held throughout the year at Dayton’s Bluff.
-From Open House at the beginning of the year to several school-wide family events during the year, and the culminating Learning Celebration at the end of the year, student achievement and success are highlighted.
+From Open House at the beginning of the year to several school-wide family events throughout the year, student achievement and success are highlighted.
 Individual classroom celebrations in Reading, Writing, and Math are also held for students to present their completed pieces of work throughout the school year.